CallixCool/Maze-Generator/README.md

 Make mazes, or not..
 I don't really care

-Place the Tile spawner.prefab in the hierarchy, change the settings if you want to.
+Place the Tile spawner.prefab in the hierarchy, change the settings if you want to (but not the "randomness" value).